IllusionMods/KeelPlugins/README.md

 #### AnimeAssAssistant
 An assistant to help you manage your huge card collections.
-It provides a few shortcuts that let you go through your cards quickly while deciding which cards to keep.
+It provides a few shortcuts in maker that let you go through your cards quickly while deciding which cards to keep.
+Enable the plugin in the maker sidebar for the hotkeys to work.

+#### CameraTargetFix
+Hides the mouse when dragging even if the camera target has been disabled in studio.
+Also AI girl maker now correctly loads the camera target setting.

 #### CharaStateX
 Allows editing the state of multiple studio characters simultaneously.